ConPaaS-team/conpaas/docs/installation.rst

 the Raspberry PI's SD card, along with a VirtualBox VM image (in the Open Virtualization Archive format) that contains the controller node and can be deployed on any machine connected to the same local network as the Raspberry PI(s).
-So, for a minimal working setup, you will need at least one Raspberry PI 2 Model B (equipped with a 32 GB SD card) and one laptop/desktop computer (with VirtualBox installed) that will host the backend VM.
+So, for a minimal working setup, you will need at least one Raspberry PI 2 or 3 Model B (equipped with a 32 GB SD card) and one laptop/desktop computer (with VirtualBox installed) that will host the backend VM.
 The two have to be connected to the same local network which, in the default configuration, uses IPs in the ``172.16.0.0/24`` range.